Total Digital Access to the League of Nations Archives (LONTAD) Project

-This project, called Total Digital Access, will ensure digital and physical preservation and state-of-the-art free online access to around 15 million pages, or almost three linear kilometres of archival documents of the League of Nations (1920-1946), the first global international organisation aiming at the establishment of peace and cooperation and the precursor of the United Nations.
+This project, called Total Digital Access to the League of Nations Archives (LONTAD), will ensure digital and physical preservation and state-of-the-art free online access to around 15 million pages, or almost three linear kilometres of archival documents of the League of Nations (1920-1946), the first global international organisation aiming at the establishment of peace and cooperation and the precursor of the United Nations.

-The project will result in 160TB of data, over 500.000 units of descriptive metadata, rehousing and conservation of all physical originals according to current standards, and modernised climate control and fire prevention.
+The project will result in 250TB of data, over 500.000 units of descriptive metadata, rehousing and conservation of all physical originals according to current standards, and modernised climate control and fire prevention.

-The Total Digital Access project is made possible through a generous donation of a private Swiss foundation.
+The LONTAD project is made possible through a generous donation of a private Swiss foundation.

-Photos from the presentation of a selection of the documents to be digitized as part of the Total Digital Access project, copyright UN Library Geneva.
+Photos from the presentation of a selection of the documents to be digitized as part of the LONTAD project, copyright UN Library Geneva.

 Previous digitization projects